Artoriuz/ArtCNN/README.md

 - `DS` variants are trained to denoise and sharpen, which is usually useful for most web sources.
 - `Chroma` variants are trained to reconstruct chroma.
 These are intended to be used on 4:2:0 content and will not work as intended in any other scenario (which means you can't use them after luma doublers).

 You may occasionaly find some models under the "Experiments" directory.
-This is meant to serve as a testing ground for future models.
+This is meant to serve as a testing grounds.

 ## mpv Instructions
 Add something like this to your mpv config: